Qualified Opportunity Zones: New Tax Incentives for Commercial Real Estate and Other Investments

 James O. Lang

-Mr. Lang focuses his tax and corporate project finance practice on tax credit incentive programs and related state and federal incentive programs.
-He represents investors, lenders, community development entities, and for-profit and not-for-profit projects in complex transactions where capital stacks require enhancement through incentive financing.
+Mr. Lang focuses his practice on tax credit incentive programs and related state and federal incentive programs.
+He represents investors, lenders, community development entities, and for-profit and not-for-profit projects in complex transactions where capital stacks require enhancement through incentive financing, including renewable energy tax credits.
 He works with investors, lenders, project sponsors, and qualifying businesses to structure these tax credit programs along with ancillary governmental and non-governmental financing programs.Close